Plain-Solutions/tt-platform/README.md

 tt-platform
 ===========

 TT Platform Module &amp; Servlets

+WARNING: tt-core is NOT included.
+Make sure, you have it in your local maven repository!